DenisPals/Filter/README.md

 This is a course related project and part of the problemset in Harvards CS50x week 4.

 ## Files
+**helpers.c** &rarr;
-**helpers.c** contains the filtering functions, written in the C programming language.
+contains the filtering functions, written in the C programming language.
 These are then utelized by filter.c in order to perform the filter operation.

+**filter.c** &rarr;
-**filter.c** contains the code that reads in a bmp file and creates a new one.
+contains the code that reads in a bmp file and creates a new one.
 The filter functions are called using a switch, which are then applied to the image that is stored in memory.
 Filter.c also handels the command-line user inputs.

+**bmp.h** &rarr;
-**bmp.h** contains BMP-related data types based on Microsoft's own.
+contains BMP-related data types based on Microsoft's own.
 These are provided by Microsoft and can be found in [Microsoft's Documentation](http://msdn.microsoft.com/en-us/library)

 ## How to run
 To run this program, a C compiler must be installed.
 The best way is to run it is to use a Linux enviroment like WSL for windows (if not using Linux) and to run (after compiling) one of the following: